-Assuming that Ursuline submits the minimum required 48 orders to Mills Co., students will be able to start wearing the pants in April 2020, toward the end of the school year.
+Assuming that Ursuline submits the minimum required 48 orders to Mills Co., students will be able to start wearing the pants in April 2020, towards the end of the school year.

 “I’m excited to see the pants in circulation,” Ellie Skelly ’21 said.

-Some students are now intrigued to see pants replacing skirts at Ursuline.
-For so long, skirts have dominated the typical Catholic school uniform, so offering another option could create long-lasting change for Ursuline and potentially other private high schools where students must dress according to uniform.
+Students are now intrigued to see pants replacing skirts at Ursuline.
+For so long, skirts have dominated the typical Catholic school uniform, so offering another option could mean long-lasting change for Ursuline and potentially other private high schools where students must dress according to a uniform.

-Despite all the excitement that has arisen from her recent announcement, Brown doubts that many girls will buy them in the long run.
+Despite all the excitement that has arisen from her recent announcement, Brown doubts that many girls will buy the new clothing option in the long run.

 “I think a small number of students will ultimately invest in the pants,” she said.
 “I think the skirt is pretty iconic and alums and students recognize UA by the skirt!”